With People and Society

 Responsible Advertising and Marketing

-Initiatives for Human Rights and Labor Throughout Supply Chain
+Human Rights and Labor Initiatives Throughout the Supply Chain

 Human Rights Policy and Basic Procurement Policy

-Additionally, we have published English translations of our Human Rights Policy and Procurement Policy on our website in an effort to raise awareness among more employees and business partners.
+In addition, English translations of our Human Rights Policy and Basic Procurement Policy are available on our website to inform as many employees and suppliers as possible.

-To fulfill our responsibility to respect human rights, we have established a human rights due diligence (human rights DD) system based on the United Nations Guiding Principles on Business and Human Rights and strive to prevent human rights violations.
-We focus on six areas of human rights issues related to our business activities: child labor, forced labor, prohibition of discrimination and respect for diversity, freedom of association and respect for the right to collective bargaining, working hours and wages, and occupational safety and health, and are working to address these issues.
-To identify and assess human rights risks in our supply chain, in FY2025 we sent a questionnaire to approximately 470 major first-tier suppliers, receiving responses from approximately 80%.
-If the survey identified a high risk, each responsible department will decide how to respond based on the transaction situation, etc. Additionally, as a pilot project for human rights DD, we conducted an on-site audit of a second-tier supplier in Indonesia.
-The audit was conducted by an external specialist auditing firm, accompanied by the first-tier supplier.
-Approximately 60 people, from management to practitioners, were interviewed, and relevant documents and records were reviewed.
-We will utilize the knowledge and results of this audit to consider promoting human rights DD throughout the company.
+To fulfill our responsibility to respect human rights, we have established a human rights due diligence (HRDD) mechanism based on the UN Guiding Principles on Business and Human Rights and strive to prevent human rights violations.
+We are committed to addressing human rights issues related to our business activities by focusing on six key areas: child labor, forced labor, prohibition of discrimination and respect for diversity, freedom of association and respect for the right to collective bargaining, working hours and wages, and occupational health and safety.
+To identify and assess human rights risks within our supply chain, we distributed questionnaires to approximately 470 major Tier 1 suppliers in FY2025 and received responses from around 80%.
+Where elevated risks were identified through the survey, the relevant departments determined appropriate actions based on the nature of the business relationship.
+In addition, as a pilot project under our HRDD efforts, we conducted on-site audits of Tier 2 suppliers in Indonesia.
+These audits were carried out by an external specialist audit firm, accompanied by Tier 1 suppliers, and included interviews with approximately 60 individuals ranging from management to operational staff, as well as reviews of relevant documents and records.
+Building on the insights and findings from this pilot project, we will consider further advancing HRDD across the Group.

 The Group has established a code of conduct with the aim of becoming a company that is widely trusted by all stakeholders.
-To ensure this, we provide compliance training to all employees, including on human rights and labor issues.
-Furthermore, to ensure that employees adhere to appropriate working hours, we monitor overtime hours monthly with the aim of preventing excessively long working hours.
-We have implemented a facial recognition system at some locations, including our head office, to improve the accuracy of monitoring.
-We also verify employees’ ages with identification documents at the time of hiring, and strive to prevent child labor.
-We have also established a confidential whistle-blowing system to receive reports of human rights and labor issues, as well as harassment, including power harassment.
+To ensure the thoroughness of this code, we conduct compliance training including human rights and labor issues for all employees.
+To ensure that employees comply with proper working hours, we monitor overtime hours every month with the aim of preventing employees from working excessively long hours.
+In some locations, such as the head office, a facial recognition system has been implemented to improve the accuracy of monitoring.
+In addition, we verify the age of employees with ID cards and other identification at the time of hiring to prevent child labor.
+We have also established a confidential internal whistleblowing system to receive reports on human rights and labor issues, including workplace harassment.

 FOOD & LIFE COMPANIES aims to realize its corporate philosophy, VISION: “Change the way people feel delicious every day.
 Spread joy to the world.”
 One of the driving forces behind this is the promotion of Diversity, Equity & Inclusion (DE&I).
 We promote DE&I by setting “Diversity is based on individuality.
 To infinitely increase the Group’s strength, let’s respect each other’s individuality and demonstrate our diverse talents.” as one of our PRINCIPLES (code of conduct).